mootools/mootools-core/Docs/Core/Core.md

 Core {#Core}
 ============

-Core contains an handful of common sense functions used in [MooTools](http://mootools.net).
+Core contains a handful of common sense functions used in [MooTools](http://mootools.net).